COVID-19 is a coronavirus, which is potentially lethal, especially in the

 Activation of vitamin B12, vitamin B6, vitamin A and vitamin K are all dependent

-upon active B2.
+upon functional vitamin B2.

 Vitamin B12.
 High dose vitamin B12 has the potential to increase melatonin